 We’ve put together some phrases that encourage candidates to ask questions.

 Sometimes you get a feeling that a person will fit straight into your team from the get-go.
 But a gut feeling isn’t something you can show your boss, or explain to a team of executives.
 That’s why you should always be taking notes.

 When it comes to taking notes, try to jot down general summaries of your candidates’ answers.
 Obviously you won’t be able to write paragraphs of text in the interview, but jot down keywords and anything memorable that pops up.

-Remember to keep your notes as objective and free of bias or judgement as possible.
-You’re not critiquing or judging what they’re telling you - you’re writing down facts you’ve observed.
+Keep your notes as objective and free of judgement as possible.
+You’re not critiquing or judging what they’re telling you— you’re writing down facts you’ve observed.
 For example, instead of writing “they are inexperienced” you might write that “they haven’t worked on a project of this scale before.”

 A useful and popular way to take notes during an interview is a simple scorecard.
 Just set up a table with cells for different subjects and note down their score out of ten for each, accompanied by a few notes.
 It’s faster and easier to maintain throughout the interview.

 Alternatively, or in addition to, you can use an online form to submit notes to HR or the wider management team.